wish/ctl/README.md

 ## Flags
 ### Namespace
 Most objects can be scoped to a namespace.
-By default, ctl operates on all namespaces, but you may specify a single namespace with the `-n, --namespace` flag.
+By default, ctl will operate on the specified namespace in your ctl config for adhoc jobs but otherwise operates on all namespaces, but you may specify a single namespace with the `-n, --namespace` flag.
 For more expensive operations, specifying contexts and namespaces can improve the performance.

 ### Labels
 Objects can be filtered by labels.
 The cluster-level labels above are shorthands for these labels filters (`--k8s_env=dev` is equivalent to `-l k8s_env=dev`).
 Use flag `-l, --label`.
 You can set any number of labels together: `-l a=b,b=c -l c!=d` is valid.